Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 National Instruments, a Certain customer, reshaped its event follow-up and orchestration model and saw measurable gains:

 The story here is not just faster emails.
 The story is the compound benefit of standardizing how signals are captured.
-The story includes contextualizing signals with behavioral data and history.
-The story includes routing signals automatically to the right systems and teams for revenue impact.
+The story is contextualizing signals with behavioral data and history.
+The story is routing signals automatically to the right systems and teams for revenue impact.

 Seven Capabilities That Define Effective Orchestration